blahosyl/operator-game/README.md

 At these points, clicking the Submit button activates the Milestone event.
 This consists of 2 parts:

-1. a "popup" appears with a background picture of colorful balloons, a congratularory text showing the perfect streak length, and a Continue button to return to the game.
+1. a "popup" appears with a background picture of colorful balloons, a congratulatory text showing the perfect streak length, and a Continue button to return to the game.
 2. The [Perfect Streak counter](#perfect-streak-counter) gets a colored background.

 ![A Milestone "popup"](readme-pics/milestone-popup.png)